 Investment is primarily in listed equities, but also includes preference shares, debt, convertible securities, warrants and other equity related securities including unlisted securities which are expected to list, and investment in collective investment schemes.
-The Company may invest in derivatives and other instruments to enhance income and to protect the value of the portfolio and to reduce costs.
-The portfolio is constructed without reference to the composition of any stockmarket index or benchmark.
+The Company may invest in derivatives and other instruments to enhance income and to protect the value of the portfolio.
+The portfolio is constructed without reference to the composition of any stock market index or benchmark.